Jose-Verdu-Diaz/jvd-report/README.md

 # jvd-report

-This repo contains a script to genereate beautiful reports from jupyter html experted notebooks, and also serves as a CDN for the css/js/img needed in the reports.
+This repo contains a script to genereate beautiful reports from jupyter html exported notebooks, and also serves as a CDN for the css/js/img needed in the reports.

 This allows to generate a standalone html reports, than can be later shared with colleagues.